Choose another writer in this calendar:

 While in Helsinki, Jansson sat in front of the fire in the studio and listened to her mother's stories, which were often about Moses and later "about Isaac and about people who are homesick for their own country or get lost and then find their way again; about Eve and the Serpent in Paradise and great storms that die away in the end.
 Most of the people are homesick anyway, and a little lonely, and they hide themselves in their hair and are turned into flowers.
 Sometimes they are turned into frogs and God keeps an eye on them the whole time and forgives the when he isn't angry and hurt and destroying whole cities because they believe in other gods." (translated by Kingsley Hart, from Helsinki: a literary companion, 2000)

 "Maybe we will get a big artist out of Tove some day, a really big," her father once said.
 At the age of fifteen Jansson moved to Sweden where she studied art in Stockholm (1930-33) at Konstfack.
 She then studied at the Helsinki Art Society's drawing school at the Finnish National Gallery (1933-37), and in Paris at Ecole d'Adrien Holy and Ecole des Beaux Arts (1938).
 In the 1930s she also made several trips to Germany, Italy and to France.
 From 1932 Jansson participated in several exhibitions in Finland and abroad; her first private exhibition was in 1943 in Helsinki.
 This period also brought a great change in her life - she did not leave home until the age of 28.
+The painter Sam Vanni, whom Jansson met in 1935, became her lover, teacher and the most important artistic guide; they still remained friends after the breakup.
+During the 1930s and 1940s – in search of her identity as an artist– she made at least fifteen self-portaits.

 After starting to live independently she continued to keep close ties especially with her mother - Jansson once said that she had always tried to draw like she did.
 Jansson's second exhibition, in 1946, at the Bäcksbacka gallery, was a commercial success, and her works received critical acclaim.
 In the late 1930s and early 1940s Jansson was considered to be among the most prominent young artists in Finland, including Torger Enckell, Eva Cederström, and Sam Vanni.
 Her first picture book, Sara och Pelle och näckens bläckfiskar (1933), was published under the name Vera Haij.
 In 1944 Jansson moved into a studio home on Ullanlinnankatu in Helsinki; it then served as her working place.